canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 ## Update etcd cluster template

-Please refer to [capi-templates][capi-templates] for the latest templates.
+Please refer to [CAPI-templates][CAPI-templates] for the latest templates.
 Update the control plane resource `CK8sControlPlane` so that it is configured to store the Kubernetes state in etcd.
 Add the following additional configuration to the cluster template `cluster-template.yaml`: